CDC says you can drop the mask if fully vaccinated, no word whether you can give up sweatpants yet

 Wrote another, "The CDC says fully vaccinated people can now continue to listen to ambient music alone in their homes, thinking about the crushing weight of existence."

 According to the internet, you can also now wear jean shorts without being mocked by local teens.
-You can join the cast of Knives Out 2 and continue to "let time slowly ravage your body in this vast abyss."
+You can join the cast of Knives Out 2, pilot a giant Gundam robot and continue to "let time slowly ravage your body in this vast abyss."
+And you can keep buying new books even if you already have more unread books than any one person could possibly read in one lifetime.
+You are also allowed to stop doing the wave at baseball games.
 Freedom!
-But one poor guy might need to quit comedy and go into engineering.

 However, at least one Twitter user wants everyone to know the mandate against making small talk against her remains in place indefinitely.